Alquiler por mes

 Advantages of renting a property

-• lexibility and mobility: Renting allows you to change residence more easily, which is ideal for people with jobs that require geographical mobility or those who wish to explore different areas before settling down.
+• Flexibility and mobility: Renting allows you to change residence more easily, which is ideal for people with jobs that require geographical mobility or those who wish to explore different areas before settling down.

 • Lower initial investment: It does not require a large amount of savings, unlike buying, where 20-30% of the value of the property is needed for the down payment and additional expenses.
 This makes it easier to access housing without compromising the long-term budget.
 It is true, however, that although the initial investment is lower, in the long term, renting does not generate equity or financial return.